 The design skills taught in the fall semester serve as the building blocks for the spring semester class, which is coordinated by Dr. Davis, Associate Professor in the School of Electrical and Computer Engineering.
 The course is comprised of a series of problems that are issued throughout the semester instead of a traditional lecture or lab.
 During the first six weeks of the semester, GC student teams (~ 6 people) focus on exploring and learning about their problem space.
 To this end, GC teams interview experts, go on field trips, and design innovative quick experiments to test key assumptions.
 The second six weeks takes your knowledge and deepens it by having your team explore and test the validity and feasibility of your creative ideas.
 The final assignment of the class is not a traditional presentation or exam—it is a proposal.
 Each project and group is completely unique and independent.
 Our hope is that the creativity and intelligence of the team will take you along a path that you could never have imagined at the beginning of the year.
 At the end of the semester, your team will create a pitch to receive funding to continue your ideas and explore possible solutions during your Sophomore year.

 At the conclusion of the first year, your GC team will have a proposal for a project that you are extremely excited about!
-The second year course, which is taught by Dr. Wynens and Dr. Davis, is designed to help your team take that proposal and to start to transform it into reality.
-Teams continue to learn more about their problem area and start to explore the implementation of their ideas.
+The optional second year course is designed to help your team take that proposal and to start to transform it into reality.
+Teams continue to learn more about their problem space and start to explore the implementation of their ideas.
 Logistically, teams will meet once a week and update the GC community and their professors on their progress and any problems that arise.
 In addition, each team will have a dedicated graduate student advisor to help guide them along the way.
 By the end of this second year, your team will have both valuable experience and unique knowledge to finish implementing your solution during your junior and senior year.